Opportunities

 Strengthening regional partnerships

 Demand for security cooperation across the Indo-Pacific is growing.
-Pacific Island countries, Southeast Asian states and Indian Ocean partners are seeking support to manage maritime security, protect sovereignty and build resilience.
-Most are not looking to align with China, but to preserve agency and expand their options.
-Australia and like-minded and capable maritime powers including the littoral countries have an opportune moment to take ownership of the region and shape it in a way that is rules-based, non-hegemonic and stable.
+PICs, Southeast Asian states and Indian Ocean partners are seeking support to manage maritime security, protect sovereignty and build resilience.
+Most aren’t looking to align with China, but to preserve their agency and expand their options.

 Strengthening regional frameworks